 • MIB consumer file – has coded listings of medical tests and conditions, driving records, and hazardous hobbies.
 Call 1-866-692-6901 or visit mib.com

 • Prescription drug history – has information about the medications you’ve taken over the last five years, including doctors who prescribed them, your refill record, and dosages.
-Contact Intelliscript at 1-877-211-4816 or Medpoint 1-888-206-0335.
+Contact Intelliscript at 1-877-211-4816 or Medpoint at 1-888-206-0335.

 • Annual statement of medical benefit – is a record of your medical treatment and health insurance claims.
 Your health insurer can help you get this medical information.